 The Library’s Special Collections consist of 30,000 volumes with an emphasis on Anglican and Episcopal documents, early Bibles and editions of the Book of Common Prayer.
-Rare printed Bibles include the Coverdale Bible (1535), the first complete Bible printed in English, and a first edition of the Authorized King James Version (1611).
-Other significant holdings include works of sixteenth- through nineteenth-century English theology, important editions of patristic texts, devotional works and sermons from the 15th to the 20th centuries.
-The collection includes more than 120 incunabula (pre-16th century printed books).
+Other significant holdings include works of 16th- through 19th-century English theology, editions of patristic texts, devotional works, and sermons from the 15th-20th centuries.
+The collection includes more than 120 incunabula (pre-16th century printed books) and a small but distinguished set of illuminated medieval manuscripts.

-Included within Special Collections are the GTS Archives, which contain archival papers of many Episcopal bishops from Samuel Seabury to the present, including significant correspondence of virtually every U.S. Episcopal bishop from the eighteenth to the early twentieth century.
-The Archives contains the Episcopal Church’s diocesan convention and journal records dating from the eighteenth century, as well as significant materials that describe the history and mission of The General Theological Seminary from its founding in 1817 to the present.
+Included within the Special Collections are the GTS Archives, containing papers of many Episcopal bishops from Samuel Seabury to the present, diocesan convention and journal records, and records describing the history and mission of The General Theological Seminary.
 The mission of the Archives is to identify and preserve significant and unique records generated or received by the General Theological Seminary community that have enduring value and are past the period of active use.
-Access to these materials is regulated to safeguard confidentiality and privacy in accordance with policies established by the Library.

 Guidelines & Procedures

-Access to Special Collections materials is by appointment only.
+Access to materials is by appointment only.
 We are not able to accommodate drop-ins.
 Twenty-four hours advance notice is required for all requests.
+Email Special Collections to make an appointment.

-Researchers must complete and sign a Research Application once each fiscal year (July 1 – June 30) and must provide acceptable identification (photographic ID card, a copy of which is kept on file).
+Researchers must complete and sign a Research Application once each fiscal year (July 1 – June 30) and must provide a photographic ID card, a copy of which will be kept on file.

 All manuscripts and archival materials are housed in closed stacks.
-Readers may request particular items by submitting requests to the Reference Librarian or the Technical Services Librarian in advance of their visit.
+Readers may request particular items by submitting requests to a librarian in advance of their visit.
 The materials will be brought to the researcher in the designated Rare Book Reading Room.
 No material will be pulled for use after 4:15 p.m.
 Researchers may not take special collections materials to other areas of the library.

 The Library reserves the right to inspect all research materials and personal belongings before a patron leaves the building.